 - A working rear red light for races held on roads.

 There are clothing regulations in place for cycling races.
-Cycling SA policy is that for open races, you have to be registered as a sponsored rider in order to wear a jersey or shorts with sponsor logos.
+For open races, you have to be registered as a sponsored rider in order to wear a jersey or shorts with sponsor logos.
 Sleeveless jerseys are not permitted at any event, including club races.
 You will always be allowed to race in a club jersey, or a completely plain jersey with no logos (other than the garment manufacturer logo).

 (Oh, and shaved legs are not mandatory, unless you ask the style police!)

-The Ccub jersey is a very stylish number, is of very high quality (made by Seight Custom Clothing) and can be obtained in a wide range of sizes at cost price.
+The Club jersey is a very stylish number, is of very high quality (made by Seight Custom Clothing) and can be obtained in a wide range of sizes at below cost price.
 There are also PACC knicks, skinsuits, socks, hats, arm warmers, gloves and jackets available!
-It is also possible to order casual club clothing, including hoodies and polo shirts.
+It is also possible to order casual club clothing, including hoodies, tees and polo shirts.

 Details of the clothing currently available can be found in the ‘Get the Kit’ section of the PACC site, contact Gemma ([email protected]) to organise any purchases.